 Total Vehicle Loss in Arizona

-What Happens When Your Insurance Totals Your Car?
+What Happens When Your Auto Insurance Company Decides to “Total” Your Car

 - Sales tax

 - Title transfer fees